GeoscienceAustralia/GeodePy/docs/tutorials/edmcorrectiontut.rst

     >>0.0020756
     >>145.2670756

-Now the horizontal distacne can be found.
-The first correctedditance will be used for this.
+Now the horizontal distance can be found using the zenith angle and corrected distance.

 .. code:: python